Aishwaryaa-Anand/Payment-Form/README.md

    Navigate to the folder where you cloned the repository.
    Open index.html in your browser to view the payment form.

-<h2>Demo</h2>
-You can view a live demo of the payment form by visiting the GitHub repository, or host it on your local server to see it in action.

 <h2>Technologies Used</h2>
-HTML: For structuring the payment form.
+HTML: For structuring the payment form.<br>
 CSS: For styling the page and making it responsive

 ## Demo